C0DYM/Local-Meshcore-Config/README.md

   - Bandwidth: 62.5 kHz
   - Spreading Factor: 7
   - **Coding Rate: 8**
-  - Do not Enable Repeat Mode, unless you do not want to participate in the mesh
+  - Do not Enable Repeat Mode, unless you do not want to participate in the mesh.
+More on this below.

 The only recommended modification is to the Coding Rate.
 By inreasing from 5 -> 8, additional error corrections are implemented to improve long range connections and resist noise at the cost of data speed.
 In the future the area may get saturated with devices; This recommendation would change to a lower value to reduce congestion.
 Devices CAN communicate with eachother when the Coding Rate value is different.